-This recent heatwave has brought up questions surrounding dress code and hot weather policies, particularly for those employees who are working remotely.
+This recent heatwave has raised questions surrounding dress code and hot weather policies, particularly for those employees who are working remotely.

-The fact that many employees are still working from home does not mean that employers can suddenly forget their health and safety responsibilities.
+With many businesses adopting a more agile working culture, many employees are still choosing to work from home.
+However, this does not mean that employers can suddenly forget their health and safety responsibilities.
 Plus, if people are uncomfortable it’s difficult to maintain a productive workplace.

 So should re-assessments be made?
 Here we explore what businesses can do to ensure their employees stay cool, wherever they’re working.